 - You will always have a surfboard to ride when you reach the beach

-Reasons not to buy a surfboard
+5. Reasons not to buy a surfboard

-- It’s a much bigger one time hit on the finances
+- It’s a much bigger financial hit

 - Requires storage space at home when its not being used

 - You’re going to need a way to transport it if you ever want to ride it, is the car big enough?